DarkKodKod/NESTool/README.md

 Characters are created by using banks.
 If the bank is set to pattern table for background tiles, it won't appear as an option for character creation.

+From here it is possible to create animations.
+Clicking the plus button will create a new frame of the animation.
+When there is more than one frame the play, stop, pause, previous frame and next frame are available.

 <a name="Maps"/>

 ### 2.4 Maps